CICCIOSGAMINO/arduino_TRE/LIBRARIES/Seed Grove DHT.md

 One more thing we need to do before start to use our libraries, change the file permission of the files of the library (on /libraries folder) :

-    $ chown -R tre.arduino        // or the actual user
+    chown -R tre.arduino        // or the actual user ls -l                       // check the permission

+Now if no errors are raised you can view your library in the Web IDE menu in > Libraries on the left of the window.